Just Like Any Other Day - Tim Alti

 “I remember waking up - it was like coming out of a nightmare.
 I knew something was wrong but didn’t know exactly what,” said Tim.
 “Sholanda comforted me and kept me from getting up.”

-First responders arrived on the scene and escorted Tim to the emergency department at Lakeland Medical Center in St. Joseph.
+First responders arrived on the scene and escorted Tim to the accredited Chest Pain Center within the emergency department at Lakeland Medical Center in St. Joseph.
 While he was in the ambulance, he was able to speak with his wife and let her know what was happening.

 “Someone called Kim for me and I told her not to worry about me, but of course she was worried,” said Tim.

 Cardiologist, Jerome Kuhnlein, MD, confirmed the heart attack had resulted from two blocked arteries and attempted to place a stent in each to allow blood to flow more freely.
 The blockage was so severe Dr. Kuhnlein was unable to complete the procedure.